 This provider's information has been quality-checked by Recovery.com's Research Team for accuracy and completeness, including center verification through appropriate third-party organizations.

+We work with most PPO insurance providers.
+We DO NOT take Medi-Cal, Medicaid, Medicare or any other state funded insurance policies.
 We make the process of verifying your insurance coverage simple and stress-free.
-Our dedicated team will review your plan and help determine the level of coverage available for your detox and rehabilitation treatment, ensuring you can focus on your recovery journey without financial worries.
+Our dedicated team will review your plan and help determine the level of coverage available for your detox and rehabilitation treatment.

 These highlights are provided by and paid for by the center.